PVF 2016: Homeland

 The Finnish Museum of Photography: Homeland

-Stoa galley: Hidden islam
+Stoa gallery: Hidden islam

 Galleria Kontupiste: Balaklava